 The Asus ROG Zephyrus S GX701 ranks second on this list, and rightfully so.
 This laptop takes what makes everything great about gaming laptops and makes it even better, while also introducing a daring yet stylish keyboard layout that ultimately fits its slick design.

 The trackpad is also off-set to the right and doubles as a numeric keypad.
 While the keyboard layout is weird and uncomfortable at first, it is easy to get used to.
-The keys short strokes and tactile feel give good feedback which is perfect for gaming.
+The short strokes of the keys and tactile feel give good feedback which is perfect for gaming.
 The keyboard is backlit with an RGB LED, a classic among any gaming workhorse.
+It’s worth noting this new daring design does come priced accordingly above its immediate competition on specs due to its slimmer and cooler form design.

 With an 8th generation Intel six-core i7 processor and 16 GB of DDR4 memory, this is one of the fastest computers on the market.
 Backed by the RTX 2080, one of the best graphics cards you can buy, there is no better combination for a gaming laptop.
-Gaming on this is top-notch, quite literally rivaling some of the best desktop computers on the market.
+Gaming on this is top-notch, quite literally rivaling some of the best desktop computers on the market, allowing this device to be a desktop replacement if you didn’t have the cash to splash on two PCs.

 The crisp 144 Hz refresh rate monitor has thin bezels that look incredibly sharp and the 17-inch size is excellent for video editing or gaming.
 The monitor itself supports G sync for smooth gaming experiences.